J.W. Harris (bull rider): 2011–12 seasons

 On January 29, 2011, at a Cinch CBR Tour event at the Lea County Event Center in Hobbs, New Mexico, Harris won the event.
-Harris made a qualified ride on the bull Psycho Todd for a score of 88 points in the long round.
-Then, in the Championship Round, he made a very high 91 point ride on the bull Directory Assistance.
+He made a qualified ride on the bull Psycho Todd for a score of 88 points in the long round.
+Then, in the championship round, he made a very high 91 point ride on the bull Directory Assistance.
 The combined score of 179 points was more than he needed to be proclaimed the winner.
-He received a check, a Resistl 20X Cowboy Hat, and a Henry Custom CBR Golden Boy Rifle.
-The win took him to 11th in the season standings.
 Along with the winner's check, J.W.
-Harris received a Resistol 20X Cowboy Hat as well as a Henry Custom CBR Golden Boy Rifle.
+Harris received a Resistol 20X cowboy hat as well as a Henry custom CBR Golden Boy rifle.
 Harris told CBR President Tuff Hedeman that "It's awesome to get off to a great start to the year and ride in front of all these great fans in Hobbs.
 It couldn't be any better."

-In the spring of 2011, Harris won the famous George Paul Memorial Bull Riding at the Val Verde County Fairgrounds in Del Rio, Texas.
-The event was a part of CBR’s elite Cinch Tour.
+In May 2011, Harris won another Cinch CBR Tour event; this time the George Paul Memorial Bull Riding at the Val Verde County Fairgrounds in Del Rio, Texas.

 Shane Proctor entered the 2011 NFR with what some said was "an insurmountable lead".
 Harris spent the NFR eroding Proctor's lead until he was only $20,000 away from that lead entering the 10th round.
 However, Proctor still won the championship, even though he broke his left arm entered into the last event.

+In July 2012, Harris won the first round of the CBR World Finals at Cheyenne Frontier Days, which allowed him a spin on the bounty bull.
+He made a qualified ride, and drove his newly won Mahindra Max Tractor out of the arena.
+Harris would later end up finishing second in the CBR World Finals event average.

 In Round 1 of the 2012 NFR, Harris took the lead with a 90.5 point ride aboard Four Star Rodeo's bull Stink Eye.
 He came into the NFR only a bit more than $7,000 behind long-time World Standings leader rookie Cody Teel.
-Teel answered with a qualified ride that brought him fourth place.
+Teel answered with a qualified ride that brought him 4th place.
 Teel rode Gauteraux's Iron Horse for 74.5 points and earned $167.225.
 Had Harris won this NFR, it would have been his fourth title.
 Harris moved from second place to first by earning $18,257 and earned a total of $170,886.
 Ultimately, Teel won the championship in his rookie year.

-Harris, who had been wearing a helmet since 2008 due to five concussions, stopped wearing one.
-His example had contributed to the number of riders wearing helmets, but now Harris said that he received concussions even while wearing a helmet, and that helmets can't prevent concussions no matter how they are designed.

 2013 season

-Harris went back to riding with a cowboy hat this season.

-In 2013, he won the first round of the CBR World Finals which allowed him a spin on the bounty bull.
-At Cheyenne Frontier Days, during the CBR World Finals, he made a qualified ride, and drove his newly won Mahindra Max Tractor out of the arena.